sankey1995/Data_Analyst_Excel_Project/README.md

-# Data_Analyst_ExcelProject
+# "Insightful Excel: A Data Analysis and Visualization Project using Power Query and Pivot Tables"
-"Insightful Excel: A Data Analysis and Visualization Project using Power Query and Pivot Tables" As a data analyst, my recent Excel project involved merging two files using Power Query.
+As a data analyst, my recent Excel project involved merging two files using Power Query.
 To ensure accurate merging, I used similar columns from both sheets and checked the data types.
 After merging the files, I proceeded to clean the data and loaded it into Excel.